dann1/one-deploy/arch_fed.md

 ## Ansible Role

-The `opennebula` one-deploy role is responsible for creating federated OpenNebula clusters.
+In `one-deploy`, the `opennebula` role is responsible for creating federated OpenNebula clusters.
 There are two deployment types you can try:

 - **Sequential** (recommended), where each peer in the federation is deployed from its own inventory file in a sequence of `ansible-playbook` invocations.
 - **Parallel**, where all peers are deployed from a single (slightly more complex) inventory file in a single `ansible-playbook` invocation.

 > [!WARNING]
-> Parallel deployment is slighly more experimental and limiting, for example Ceph deployment is not supported in this mode.
+> Parallel deployment is slightly more experimental and has some limitations, for example Ceph deployment is not supported in this mode.

 > [!WARNING]
-> Currently Prometheus provisioning has been disabled (in precheck) for both deployment modes, this will be likely mitigated however after future OpenNebula releases are out (>= 6.8.3).
+> Currently, Prometheus provisioning has been disabled (in precheck) for both deployment modes; this will likely be enabled on future OpenNebula releases.

 ### Sequential Provisioning

-To deploy federated OpenNebula cluster similar to the one depicted on the architecture diagram above you'll need three inventory files:
+To deploy a federated OpenNebula cluster similar to the one depicted on the architecture diagram above, you'll need three inventory files:

 ```yaml
 ---